 Brown-Banded Cockroaches in Knoxville TN

 Brown-banded cockroaches are not aggressive and do not bite.
 These roaches reproduce at an alarming rate and one female can produce up to 600 young in her lifetime.
 Brown-banded cockroaches are known to spread at least 33 different kinds of bacteria, making them a concern for any homeowner.
 Foraging cockroaches can be vectors of disease, depositing germs or bacteria in areas they inhabit and causing asthma attacks in some people sensitive to cockroach allergens.
 E. coli and Salmonella are both commonly spread by brown-banded cockroaches and can cause gastroenteritis and diarrhea.
-Always contact a professional cockroach exterminator for help getting rid of these roaches.
+If you suspect a brown-banded cockroach infestation, contact a professional cockroach exterminator for help.